stealify/server-harp/README.md

 // Express 4

 app.use(express.static(__dirname + "/public"));
-app.use(dssrvSrvPrerender.mount(__dirname + "/public"));
+app.use(stealSrvPrerender.mount(__dirname + "/public"));

 ```

 # TODO:
 Make it extend able via npm install
 write a module loader for that
-dssrv-prerender-donejs make use of dssrv/use
+steal-prerender-donejs make use of steal/use
-dssrv-prerender could offer a middelware to link all modules from
+steal-prerender could offer a middelware to link all modules from
 the path